 Think about it for a second.
-You’re paying more money for a product’s exclusive features that come with a downside when using them.
+You’re paying extra money for the AirPods Pro’s exclusive features that come with a downside when using them.
 You’re literally getting less battery life than the standard AirPods.
 I don’t know how you feel about that.

 All of these features just don’t justify the “Pro” moniker.
 They are regular features that average users should expect from a product that comes with a premium price.

 According to Apple, these AirPods are “Pro” because they have better features than the regular AirPods.
 Look, AirPods Pro are not Pro by any means.
 There’s nothing in the AirPods Pro that is meant for professional use.

 That’s why they cost thousands of dollars.
 Do you see average consumers dropping thousands of dollars on professional cameras?
 The answer is no.

 The company has used a similar strategy with the iPhone 11 Pro.
-They trick everyone into thinking the iPhone 11 is affordable when in fact, it’s not.
-The real iPhone 11 is the iPhone 11 Pro, which costs $1000 and the iPhone 11 is the iPhone XR successor with two rear cameras.
+They trick everyone into thinking the iPhone 11 is affordable when, in fact, it’s not.
+The real iPhone 11 is the iPhone 11 Pro, which costs $1000, and the iPhone 11 is the iPhone XR successor with two rear cameras.

-But if you’re looking for excellent sound quality, the Sony WF-1000XM3, which by the way is cheaper and has a better battery life, might be a better option for you.
+But if you’re looking for excellent sound quality, the Sony WF-1000XM3, which, by the way, is cheaper and has a better battery life, might be a better option for you.